ntakouris/awesome-dronecraft/README.md

 __Experienced racing pilots recommend that you stard by flying 'acro'/'freestyle' mode straight from the start.
 Do not do that with real drone hardware, the probability of crashing within 2 seconds is almost 100%.
 Take your time on a simulator first.
 There are many ones that you can find on the most popular gaming platforms like Steam.
 For example: Liftoff, DRL Sim, etc...__

 __Flying 'angle'/'aided' mode is much easier and the same to flying your typical DJI/Parrot/etc drone around.
-You can fly this 'line of sight' even if you dont have goggles too.__
+You can fly this 'line of sight' even if you dont have goggles.__

 </details>